Why walk the Overland Track with us?

-The remote location of the huts demands that they are autonomous in terms of servicing; rain water is channelled off the roof into tanks and self-composting, water-free batching toilets are used.
-Phosphorous free soap is provided for guests and all waste water is separated through grease traps and sand filters and the residue is physically removed from site regularly, along with all other rubbish.
-Gas and solar are the only sources of power used for lighting, heating and cooking.
+The remote location of the huts demands that they are autonomous in terms of servicing; rain water is chanelled off the roofs into tanks, and the huts incorporate self-composting, water-free batching toilets.
+We provide phosphorous-free soap for our guests, and all waste water is separated through grease traps and sand filters.
+The residue is regularly removed from each site, along with all other rubbish.
+Gas and solar are the only sources of power, used for lighting, heating and cooking.

-The provisioning of these huts ready for each operating season is a unique procedure, once again due to their remote location.
-Twice each season, supplies of food, wine and gas cylinders are flown in by helicopter over a two day period, while all garbage and waste matter is flown out.
+Provisioning of these huts is a unique procedure, once again due to their remote location.
+Only twice each season, supplies of food, wine and gas cylinders are flown in by helicopter over a two-day period, while all garbage and waste matter is flown out.
 Nothing is left within the National Park.

 We pride ourselves on the food we prepare

-Each night your guides will prepare scrumptious 3 course dinners which can be enjoyed with a selection of Tasmanian wine.
+Each night, your guides will prepare scrumptious three-course, dinners which can be enjoyed with a selection of Tasmanian wines.

-In the mornings wake up to the aroma of hot coffee brewing, freshly baked bread and a selection of cereals and porridge.
+In the mornings, wake up to the aroma of hot coffee and tea brewing, freshly baked bread and a selection of cereals and porridge.

-A buffet will be set out in the mornings for you to pack your own lunch box.
-The guides will be carrying some snacks for along the track, including trail mix, shortbreads and chocolate.
+We set out a buffet in the mornings, for you to pack your own lunch box.
+The guides carry some snacks for along the track, including scroggin (trail mix), shortbreads and chocolate.

-Upon arriving at the hut an afternoon tea is prepared.
+Each afternoon, you will arrive to an inviting afternoon tea at the hut.
 This could be freshly baked muffins or an antipasto platter.

-We provision the huts twice per season with dry stores and the guides will carry through a limited amount of fresh produce.
+We provision the huts twice per season with dry stores, and the guides carry through a limited amount of fresh produce.

 On arrival at hut: